alwex/php-database-migration/README.md

 $ ./bin/migrate migrate:addenv
 ```

-You will be prompted to answer a series of questions about your environment, and then a config file will be saved
+You will be prompted to answer a series of questions about your
-in `./.php-database-migration/environments/[env].yml`.
+environment, and then a config file will be saved in
+`./.php-database-migration/environments/[env].yml`.
+You can skip all
+questions except the databse driver.
+But if you do not enter a database name,
+then you have to suppy it as an option in the following commands (
+--database=foo ).
+This is useful for e.g. testing scripts that create and copy databases on the fly.

 Initialization
 --------------